manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_tutorial.md

 catkin_make
 source ~/Desktop/rUBot_tutorial_ws/devel/setup.bash
 ```
-## ROS Publishers and Subscribers
+### **ROS Publishers and Subscribers**

 In order to generate a node to Publish and/or Subscribe in a topic/s, we can create a python file in script folder in "ros_basics" package.

-We will show first graphically a "talker" and "listener" nodes, a "chatter" topic and the String type messages created for communication purposes:
+As a "talker-listener" exemple, we will show first graphically a "talker" and "listener" nodes, a "chatter" topic and the String type messages created for communication purposes:

 ![](./Images/2_PubSub_1.png)